TektonFinance/QuantitaveFinance/index.md

 - Maintain and monitor the deployed trading robots 24 hours x 7 days per week

 ## Services focused on solving the needs of
-- Invividual investors and traders
+- Individual investors and traders
 - Hedge funds
 - Asset Management
 - Brokers